Frequently Asked Questions

 Referrals from faculty and staff members are a great way to help students connect to our services.
 However, we do not share any information about you with anyone outside of Bergeron without your written permission, regardless of whether they referred you or not.

-During college many students seek out the support of a Personal Counselor.
+During college many students seek out the support of a mental health counselor.
 Some students meet with a counselor once or twice, others choose to attend more meetings, depending on their need.
-Students initially contact Personal Counseling for a number of different reasons including:
+Students initially contact Bergeron Wellness Center for counseling for a number of different reasons including:

 - Concerns about important relationships